gvwilson/thirdbit/src/fiction/santas/index.md

 Here!"
 He fished the envelope out of his pocket and handed it to Clausbeard.

-The pirate captain took out the letter and unfolded it.
+The pirate captain unfolded the letter.
 His lips moved as he read it,
 and then to Finner's astonishment he wiped a tear off his cheek.
 "Always was a sentimental one, that lad," he sniffled